-The press and media outlets announced that Elliott died of an apparent suicide, based on the narration of Jennifer Chiba, who stated to the police that Elliott had suffered from depression all of his life, had a history of alcohol abuse and multiple narcotics addiction (including heroin and crack).
-According to the police report, she also mentioned a previous suicide attempt, as well as a consistent history of verbal suicidal ideations and planning
+The press and media outlets announced that Elliott died of an apparent suicide, based on the narrative of Jennifer Chiba, who stated to the police that Elliott had suffered from depression all of his life, had a history of alcohol abuse and multiple narcotics addiction (including heroin and crack).
+According to the police report, she also mentioned a previous suicide attempt, as well as a consistent history of verbal suicidal ideations.

 Let’s go back to October 21, 2003, a very hot day with temperatures in the 90s and winds so dry there were high risks of wildfires in the following days.
 Around noon, Elliott Smith allegedly stabbed himself in the chest, twice, following a well-documented fight with his girlfriend Jennifer Chiba (she admitted this part to the police and neighbors confirmed it).

-Based on the results of the autopsy report, the manner of death ‘could not be determined’, leaving the real cause of death a big question mark.
+Based on the results of the autopsy report, the manner of death ‘could not be determined,’ leaving the real cause of death quite mysterious.

 But can people actually stab themselves in the chest,.. twice?

-According to the Bureau of Justice Statistics, a knife is the second weapon used after firearm: 16.5% of all murders are caused by knives versus 64% by firearm.
+According to the Bureau of Justice Statistics, a knife is the second weapon used after a firearm for murder cases: 16.5% of all murders are caused by knives versus 64% by firearm.
 But when people murder their boyfriend or girlfriend, the statistics are even more revealing as 32.8% of offenders used a knife to murder their partner, while 47.2% used a firearm.
 These are just statistics but a knife is definitively a common weapon used during domestic violence.
-In a recent article in the SF Weekly, emergency domestic violence calls involving a gun went up 53 % and calls involving a knife increased 87 % last year.
-Let’s keep in mind that knives are commonly used in case of domestic violence and Elliott and his girlfriend had been fighting that day, she admitted it to the police and neighbors heard the screaming
+In a recent article in the SF Weekly, emergency domestic violence calls involving a gun went up 53% and calls involving a knife increased 87% last year.
+Let’s keep in mind that knives are commonly used in case of domestic violence and Elliott and his girlfriend had been fighting that day, she admitted it to the police and neighbors heard them scream for hours.

 If we examine the possibility of suicide by stabbing, there are a few points to consider:

 – The depth of the wounds: Wounds caused by assailants to their victims are generally more severe than those self-inflicted.
-On the autopsy report, the estimated depth of penetration of Elliott’s wound #2 is between 5 and 7 inch (12.7 -17.8 cm) which is quite severe.
+On the autopsy report, the estimated depth of penetration of Elliott’s wound #2 is between 5 and 7 inches (12.7 -17.8 cm), and this depth is quite severe.

-– The lack of hesitation wounds: When a person stabs itself, hesitation wounds (superficial incised wounds) are often made before the fatal deep wound.
+– The lack of hesitation wounds: When people stab themselves, hesitation wounds (superficial incised wounds) are often made before the fatal deep wound.
 They indicate indecision before the final act.
 Elliott didn’t have any hesitation wounds around the large stab wounds in his chest and his neck and wrists were intact.
 According to many studies, hesitation marks are a strong indicator of suicide, they are present in most cases of suicides (>70%) and are even believed to be the most useful indication in distinguishing suicide from homicide.

 – The possible defense wounds: Elliott had small cuts on his left palm and right upper arm, which could be interpreted as possible defense wounds.
-They were very small, but according to the doctor who did the autopsy, they could have also been done when mishandling the knife but they were certainly not due to intentional self-harm.
+They were very small, but according to the doctor who did the autopsy, they could have also been done when mishandling the knife.
+However, she said that they were certainly not due to intentional self-harm.
 Since Elliott was right-handed, the cut on his right arm is weird.
 Obviously, defense wounds are a strong indication of homicide and were detected in 61% of the cases in a large study.
 They are most frequently found on hands, arms, and forearms.